morganmayday/tayen-core/traits/magical-sensitivity.md

 You are sensitive to the magic around you.
-When you take this trait, [gain +something? somethin that functions as detect magic?]

-II:
+You inherently sense the presence of magic near you--some describe it as a smell, a taste, a sensation on the skin.
+You can expend an Action Die as a free action to pinpoint what kind of magic it is.

+II: When you use this trait, you also pinpoint _where_ it is.
+This allows you to know where a magically invisible creature or object is, though it doesn't let you see it, and you lose track of it as soon as it moves.

 III: